 It goes without saying, we do not expect you to be an expert from day one.
 Although much of your learning will be on-the-job, our graduate programme includes training across a range of legal disciplines to turn you into a highly effective practitioner.

 To continue providing our clients with the quality legal services they expect means recruiting and training the right people and retaining their services by ensuring the work is stimulating, the atmosphere collaborative and the rewards tangible.

 It is a formula proven by our status as a top 10 global law firm.

 High-quality training is the hallmark of the graduate trainee programme at Kirkland & Ellis.
 For 2019 we are offering 10 training contracts.

 Your two-year traineeship will begin with a fortnight-long induction, including the Professional Skills Course (PSC).
 Then, for the following two years of your training contract, you will rotate between four six-month placements.

-In addition to a compulsory Corporate and/or Finance seat, you will undertake three further seats, choosing from: Litigation/Arbitration, Restructuring, Funds, Intellectual Property, Regulatory, Antitrust and Competition and Tax.
+In addition to compulsory Corporate and Finance seats, you will undertake two further seats, choosing from: Litigation/Arbitration, Restructuring, Investment Funds, Technology and IP Transactions, Finance Services Regulartory, Antitrust and Competition and Tax.
 Opportunities are also available to spend time on secondment at one of our overseas offices.

 Throughout your training, you will benefit from an extensive seminar programme.
-This covers five primary practice areas in detail, building on skills learned on the LPC and introducing new topics.
+This covers our primary practice areas in detail, building on skills learned on the LPC and introducing new topics.